brooksdavis/zfsowner/README.md

 *	zfsowner

 	Install in /usr/local/etc/rc.d to remount user owned mount points as the user at boot.
-Such mountpoints are marketed by the freebsd.org:owner attribute.
+Such mountpoints are marked by the freebsd.org:owner attribute.

 *	zfs-update-exports